 1. Jamie Foxx and DeOndra Dixon

-Oscar and Grammy winner Jammie Foxx has a younger sister, DeOndra Dixon, who has Down syndrome.
-Jammie and DeOndra are seen together at red carpet events or hosting the yearly fundraiser for the Global Down Syndrome Foundation, where DeOndra is one of their ambassadors.
-In an interview with the Global Down Syndrome Foundation, Jamie said of his sister, “It’s the way our family treats her.
+Oscar and Grammy winner Jammie Foxx had a younger sister with Down syndrome, DeOndra Dixon, who passed away in October 2020.
+Jammie and DeOndra were seen together at red carpet events or hosting the yearly fundraiser for the Global Down Syndrome Foundation, where DeOndra was one of their ambassadors.
+In an interview with the Global Down Syndrome Foundation, Jamie said of his now late sister, “It’s the way our family treats her.
 With DeOndra, we let her jump in the water and swim a little bit, so to speak.
 Our family just treats her like DeOndra.
 She goes everywhere we go.
 She’s usually the life of the party!”

 2. Caterina Scorsone and Molly

 Actress Caterina Scorsone, who can be seen on “Grey’s Anatomy,” shares pictures on her Instagram account of her beautiful baby girl, Molly, who has Down syndrome.
 In one of her posts she wrote: “Beauty.
 Love.
 Peace.
 Contentment.
 Acceptance.
 Belonging.
 Freedom.
 Adventure.
 Blessings beyond my wildest dreams.”

 Actor John McGinley is perhaps one of the most recognized celebrities advocating for people with Down syndrome, specifically his son, Max.
 McGinley is a board member and international spokesperson for the Global Down Syndrome Foundation and a key advocate for the Special Olympics campaign: “Spread the Word to End the Word.”